Pregnancy: Privilege, Disease or creative act?

 Gratitude

-Out of gratitude to God, we offered ourselves for the mission and in 2016. by Pope Francis we were sent to Portsmouth, England.
-In that same year I was diagnosed with Systemic Sclerosis, immune-mediated rheumatic disease characterised by fibrosis of the skin and internal organs and vasculopathy.
-Although is uncommon disease, it has high morbidity and mortality.
-Once again, we were facing a trial and once again we witnessed the power of God, the Lord of life, who within this illness gave us four more children, all born in England.
-We also experienced the power of his Son, Jesus Christ, who gave us strength and paternal trust to be open to the will of God.
-My two doctors, world’s leading name for Systemic Sclerosis, Prof. Christopher Denton (University College London, Head of the Centre for Rheumatology Royal Free Hospital, London) and well-established expert Prof. Mislav Radic (Head of Centre of excellence for Systemic Sclerosis Ministry of Health Republic of Croatia) both said that the new life formed in pregnancy helped me and overpowered the illness during that time.
-The whole body turned to support the new life.
-For me it was the strong testimony for the Life with a capital L itself, that surpasses all the other realities of human existence.
+Out of gratitude to God, we offered ourselves for the mission in 2016.
+A large group of people was sent around the world by Pope Francis, and we were selected to come to Portsmouth, England.
+In that same year I was diagnosed with systemic sclerosis, an immune-mediated rheumatic disease characterised by fibrosis of the skin and internal organs and vasculopathy.
+Although a rare condition, it has high morbidity and mortality.
+Once again, we were facing a trial and once again we witnessed the power of God, the Lord of life, who within this illness gave us four more children, all born in the United Kingdom.
+We also experienced the power of his Son, Jesus Christ, who gave us strength to be open to the will of God.

 The principle of life

-We admire to the nature, we pond to find the great mystery of the Universe, but of the mystery of our own existence, we barely spend a thought.
-Yet everything around us, the beauty of the nature, the order of the Universe in all its obedience, respect and love speaks of this principle of life.
-As Kiko Arguello the founder of the Neocatechumenal Way says in the book “The Kerygma”: “All the nature, all the beauty in nature is a relationship of love.
+We admire nature, trying to discover the great mystery of the universe, but we barely spare a thought on the mystery of our own existence.
+Yet everything around us, the beauty of nature, the order of the universe in all its obedience, respect and love speaks of this principle of life.
+As Kiko Arguello, founder of the Neocatechumenal Way, says : “All nature, all the beauty in nature is a relationship of love.
 I am an artist, a painter, and I know very well that the beauty of the trees-the roughness of the trees-sings of the smoothness of the sky.
 The smoothness of the sky sings of the beauty of the rocks.
-The rocks sing of the beauty of the river, and so on”.
+The rocks sing of the beauty of the river, and so on” (“The Kerygma”, Ignatius Press ).
 Beauty appears only when such a relationship is given.
 Sirach says that God has created all things one complementary to the other, because each thing should sing of the beauty of the thing next to it (Sir 42: 24-25).
-In the whole creation there is relationship of love.
+In the entire creation there is a relationship of love.

 A Beautiful History

-Who said that my hands falling down holding my daughter are not strong.
+Who said that my hands falling down holding my daughter are not strong?

-Who said that sufferings we passed relying on Christ did not make us victorious with Him.
+Who said that sufferings we passed relying on Christ did not make us victorious with Him?

-Who said that when I was giving my life, I wasn’t living it.
+Who said that when I was giving my life, I wasn’t living it?